-Meiji Coffee Beat: Chocolate Grains like Coffee Beans
+Meiji Coffee Beat: Coffee Beans-like Chocolate Grains

-Out of the 5 items from Meiji, this time I will talk about the product “Coffee Beat (コーヒービート)” in detail.
+Out of the five items, here, I will talk about the Meiji Coffee Beat in detail.

 Meiji Coffee Beat

-Introduced by Meiji in March 1971, Meiji Coffee Beat is a good and old chocolate candy that comes in a cylindrical cardboard tube.
+Introduced by Meiji in March 1971, “Coffee Beat (コーヒービート)” (Price: 121 yen/about 1.1 USD) is a good, old chocolate candy filled in a cylindrical cardboard tube.

-the Meiji Coffee Beat mainly consists of sugar, whole milk powder, cocoa butter, milk sugar, cacao mass, creaming powder, vegetable fat and oil, coffee, starch, starch syrup, and gelatin.
+the Meiji Coffee Beat chocolate mainly consists of sugar, whole milk powder, cocoa butter, milk sugar, cacao mass, creaming powder, vegetable fat, coffee, starch, starch syrup, and gelatin.

 The calories per tube (32 grams) are 163 kcal.